 3.2.1.
 The outcome of the engagement and consultation highlighted the following recommendations and key priorities which have helped inform the objectives for the NDP as outlined in Section 6.
-Please refer to the report 'Neighbourhood Development Plan - Phase One Report Creating a Vision of Place and Engaging our Community' which can be found here for further detail.
+Please refer to the report 'Neighbourhood Development Plan - Phase One Report Creating a Vision of Place and Engaging our Community' which can be found at www.portreathndp.org for further detail.

 3.2.2.
-Housing
+Housing: